Choose your country / language

 While regulatory mandates, such as those issued by the EU, compel organizations to transition toward post-quantum cryptography (PQC), this transition represents far more than just another periodic technical upgrade.
 In today’s complex, interdependent digital world, reactive, one-off migrations are too risky and disruptive.

-This article structures crypto-agility around five foundational pillars:
+This article structures crypto-agility around the five following foundational pillars:

 The foundation of any successful transformation lies in robust, visible governance.
 This means: